crt25/collimator/docs/overview/developer-setup-guide.md

     In the console, you should see:

     ```sh
-    [
-    'admin',
-    {
-        id: 1,
-        name: 'yourName',
-        oidcSub: null,
-        email: 'yourMicrosoftAccountEmail',
-        authenticationProvider: 'MICROSOFT',
-        type: 'ADMIN'
-    },
-    'yourRegistrationToken'
-    ]
+    Created admin user with email yourMicrosoftAccountEmail.
+    Visit the following URL to complete your registration: http://localhost:3000/login?registrationToken=yourRegistrationToken
     ```

-    Keep your registration token.
+    Keep this URL.
 You will need it to log in from the frontend.

+    ?> If an admin user with the specified email already exists, seeding will be skipped.

 8. Start the backend in development mode: